-Health-care model improves diabetes outcomes, healthJuly 13th, 2011 in Health /
+Health-care model improves diabetes outcomes, healthJuly 13, 2011 in Medicine & Health / Health

 (Medical Xpress) -- A health-care delivery model called patient-centered medical home (PCMH) increased the percentage of diabetes patients who achieved goals that reduced their sickness and death rates, according to health researchers.